Lonely Planet Experiences: Bangkok Temple Tour and Cruise

 At the end of your walking tour in Bangkok you are free to continue exploring the area or your guide will assist you in getting a taxi back to your hotel.

-- English speaking guide, Entrance fees as indicated, Transport as indicated
+- Entrance fees as indicated